 Though it looked nothing like the modern cars you see on the road today, the very first accident involving an auto-mobile is said to be one involving the creation of French inventor, Nicolas-Joseph Cugnot in 1771.
 Cugnot supposedly built the very first “self propelled mechanical vehicle” capable of carrying passengers.
-We added that extra part at the end because the first “car” (a word we use in the loosest possible sense) was thought to have been invented by Father Ferdinand Verbiest, a Flemish missionary.
-Of course, as is the way with every single invention ever, Verbiest was in China when he invented his toy, because China seemingly invented everything, even toilet paper.
+We added that extra part at the end because the first “car” (a word we use in the loosest possible sense) was thought to have been invented by Father Ferdinand Verbiest, a Flemish missionary in China.

 But we digress, Cugnot’s, fardier à vapeur (steam dray), is likely the very first built and assembled steam powered vehicle in history that could transport a human being, though it never actually saw widespread use.
 The story goes that some time in 1769 Cugnot showed French officials his prototype design for a steam wagon capable of carrying cannons for the military; however, it wasn’t until 1771 that Cugnot had a working prototype people could ride on.
 Cugnot then reportedly invited several French officials to join him on the maiden voyage.
 During the trip, the vehicle careened out of control and smashed into some unlucky person’s garden wall at a nail-biting 2MPH.
 However, some historians question whether this event actually happened, due to scant direct documented evidence.